Update 29 January 2021

 Further information can be found on the following websites should you require.

-DO NOT COME TO THE CLINIC IF
+DO NOT COME TO THE CLINIC

 What is Coronvairus and what is the background?